pradeep800/test-auth/README.md

 npx sst --stage dev secrets set JWT_SECRET <GET FROM GMAIL>
 ```

-In you First terminal after 2-3 minute it will print url that url is your rest endpoint.
-Given below are things different endpoint does
+In your First terminal after 2-3 minute it will print url that url is you api rest endpoint.
+Below are the endpoints along with their respective operations:

 #### /register (POST) = For creating account